NBK-code/NBK-code.github.io/_posts/2026-02-10-Flash-Attention.md

 \begin{equation}
 O = \text{softmax}\left(\frac{QK^{T}}{\sqrt{d}}\right)V,
 \end{equation},
-where Q, K, and V are the query, key, and value matrices, and d is the head dimension.
+where $Q, K$, and $V$ are the query, key, and value matrices, and d is the head dimension.
 This operation allows each token to attend to all others in the sequence, capturing contextual dependencies effectively.

 ### Computational and Memory Costs
-The computational and memory requirements of self-attention increase rapidly with sequence length N. The matrix multiplication QKT involves O(N2d) operations, and the resulting attention matrix of size N × N must be stored temporarily during computation, requiring O(N2 ) space.
+The computational and memory requirements of self-attention increase rapidly with sequence length $N$.
+The matrix multiplication $QK^T$ involves $O(N^2d)$ operations, and the resulting attention matrix of size $N \times N$ must be stored temporarily during computation, requiring $O(N^2)$ space.
 Although this quadratic scaling is inherent to the self-attention mechanism, in practice the major bottleneck arises not from the arithmetic itself but from the repeated reading and writing of large intermediate matrices between different levels of memory.